NEW: A Zetas cartel leader is among the escapees, officials say

 Prisoners could have used the riot to engineer their breakout, Domene said Sunday.
 He did not say how prisoners inside acquired the clubs, stones and sharp objects they used in the fighting.

-The clashes, which occurred in a part of the prison where most inmates were serving time for federal drug trafficking offenses, might have begun as a fight between the Zetas and Gulf cartels, Domene said.
+The clashes, which occurred in a part of the prison where most inmates were serving time for federal drug trafficking offenses, may have begun as a fight between the Zetas and Gulf cartels, Domene said.

 State officials have asked Mexico’s interior ministry to transfer inmates connected with federal offenses out of the prison, which has become significantly overcrowded as authorities crack down on organized crime, Medina said Monday.